torphix/Music-Genre-Classification/README.md

 ## In report
+0) Some files where dropped due to corrputed audio
 1) Why used adam optimizer + (brief descriptor)
 2) Bugs faced:
     - Passed a tiny momentum value to optimizer essentially reducing the inertia of the optimizer steps to nill